In case of a medical emergency in Finland, dial 112. After moving to Finland, locate your nearest pharmacy, medical center, or hospital.

-As a general rule PhD students and post-doc scholars do not have access to the Student Health Services and they need to use private health service provider if they fall ill.
-Reimbursement of the medical expenses can be applied from the Seven Corners, the ASPE insurance provider according to their policy.
+As a general rule, doctoral students and post-doc scholars do not have access to the Student Health Services and they need to use a private health service provider if they fall ill.
+Reimbursement of the medical expenses can be applied for from Seven Corners, the ASPE insurance provider, according to their policy.

 Scholars and Professionals

 Visiting scholars should inquire whether the university can include them in their medical program.
 Medical receipts should be kept for tax deduction or insurance claim purposes in the United States (including ASPE).

 In the Finnish medical system the cost of hospital care will be charged to the patient.
 Dependents must also be insured.
 You may request a private room and private doctor, or enter a private hospital, in which case you will pay the itemized costs of all services.
 Be aware that the U.S. insurance provider may expect a more detailed itemized list of all costs associated with a hospital stay than the Finnish hospital customarily provides.
 Discuss this with both parties if hospitalization is necessary.

 Doctors and nurses in Finland generally speak excellent English.
 The quality of medical care is high, and even private specialist fees, for both physicians and dentists, are much lower than those in the United States.

 If you require regular medication, consider bringing a medication with you, or getting a clear description of the generic name of the drug(s) for re-prescription by a Finnish physician.
 It is not possible to have prescriptions sent to Finland by mail, either by a person in the U.S. or any prescription mail-order services.